DocAdam/adamthepugh/site/docs/portfolio/overview.md

 ### Tools and systems

-Work that sits close to documentation tooling, structured content, reporting, static sites, and practical build work.
+Work that sits close to documentation tooling, structured content, reporting, static sites, and lightweight build work.

 ### Data and analytics

-Using Excel, Tableau, reporting, and structured analysis to improve documentation work and support better decisions.
+Using Excel, Tableau, reporting, SQL-based analysis, and structured measurement to improve documentation work and support better decisions.

 ### Recent proof